stanislavsavolainen/digi5/README.md

 - MySQL (mysqldump, mysql strict mode)
 - NodeJS hapi-module for http-request and http-response handling at back-end.

-=> Project contain all necessary files, so there only 'nmp install' need to be done at client and server folder.
+=> Project contain all necessary files, so there only 'npm install' need to be done at client and server folder.
 Remember also create database with tables.